BobtheCarl/odin-recipes/README.md

 # odin-recipes
-A simple webpage with recipes
+A simple webpage with food recipes